ctte/ctte.github.io/index.md

 		<em>Figure3(c) MAPE for travel time estimation</em>
 </div>

 ### __Figure 3.
-Travel time estimation accuracy, with random embedding or deepwalk for road network.We can observe that with the random embedding or deepwalk embedding for road network, the MSE is and , the MAE is and , and the MAPE is and , respectively.
-The deepwalk representation helps to convergence the loss more quickly and reaching a lower level.__
+Travel time estimation accuracy, with random embedding or deepwalk for road network.We can observe that with the random embedding or deepwalk embedding for road network, the MSE is 235576 and 192460, the MAE is 292 and 273, and the MAPE is 34% and 24%, respectively.
+The deepwalk representation helps to convergence the loss quickly and reaching to a much lower level.__

 -------------------------------------
 <p align="left">